sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 ## Guidance

-### Include the variable to be reduced for in the function call
+### Include the Variable to Be Reduced for in the Function Call

 We recommend you include the variable to be reduced for as the second argument for {func}`~.reduce_inequalities` to ensure that it reduces for the desired variable.

-### Recognize that SymPy can reduce for only one variable
+### Recognize That SymPy Can Reduce for Only One Variable

 SymPy can currently reduce for only one symbol (variable) in a system of inequalities.
 SymPy can reduce a system containing more than one symbol.
 For